-Clay, C. H., "Design of fishways and other fish facilities."
-Canada Department of Fisheries, Ottawa.
-1961.
 During the spawning act a defense area against encroachment is enforced by the spawning pair.
-The general size of this area is shown on the table on Page 2.
+The general size of this area is shown on the table on Page 61.
 In the best spawning areas superimposition of redds by late spawners may occur.
 The eggs are laid in clusters and covered by gravel.
-A square foot of good spawning bed contains from 125 to 200 eggs.
+A square foot of good spawning bed contains from

+125 to 200 eggs.
 False redds may be dug and abandoned; pink salmon particularly are noted for this phenomenon.
-When spawning grounds are overcrowded, spawning may occur in undesirable areas, resulting in little or no production.
+When spawning grounds are overcrowded, spawning may occur in undesirable areas resulting in little or no production.
 If fish are denied access to proper spawning grounds, females may die unspawned or the eggs may be deformed.
 As temperature is a major factor in success of spawning, the conditions shown in the chapter, "Temperature - Effects on Fish," are necessary for reproduction.
 During their tender stage, eggs are particularly sensitive to adverse temperature changes.

-The physical measurements of spawning grounds have been taken from a number of sources and represent hundreds of measurements of desirable spawning reaches of river.
+The physical measurements of spawning grounds have been taken from a number of sources and represent hundreds of measurements of desirable spawning reaches of rivers.
 Velocities, depths and flows must match the timing of runs and temperature requirements.
 Absence of one of these factors is sufficient to negate the effectiveness of others.